justinmeiners/srcweave/README.md

 **Math typesetting**

-Include the `-m` flag on `srcweave-styler-init` to download KaTex.
+Include the `-m` flag on `srcweave-html-styler-init` to download KaTex.
 See the examples for how to use `TeX` in .lit.

 **Custom styles**

 An easy way to customize the style is to edit the CSS file created by `srcweave-html-styler-init`.
-If that's insufficient you are encouraged to create your own styler program.
+If that's insufficient, you are encouraged to create your own styler program.
 Stylers are just programs that take raw HTML in `stdin` and format it to `stdout`.
-You can start from scratch, or modify a copy of `srcweave-html-styler`.
+You can start from scratch, or you can modify a copy of `srcweave-html-styler`.

 ## Comparison with Literate